MicrosoftDocs/power-platform/power-platform/admin/opt-in-early-access-updates.md

 3. Opt in to the early access updates from the Power Platform admin center to enable the new release wave in the sandbox environment.

 4. Validate that key scenarios work as expected in the sandbox environment after the update is completed.
-   - Update the customizations in your applications, if any, to leverage or respond to the new capabilities as needed.
+   - Update the customizations in your applications, if any, to respond to the new capabilities as needed.
    - You might also need to update internal readiness materials (training and communications) for your organization based on new features or user experiences.
    - If you find any issues during the validation&mdash;such as regressions, or functional or performance issues&mdash;contact [Support](https://dynamics.microsoft.com/support/) or get help from [Dynamics 365 forum](https://community.dynamics.com/f).